ramyozi/gimme-what-lee-got-back/README.md

 ## Gimme What Lee Got

 **Gimme What Lee Got** is a playful yet ambitious project inspired by the RDCworld “Lee” meme.
-The idea is simple: just like Mark asked the barber to "give me what Lee got", this app helps people discover and get recommendations for products, services, or content that others have found useful, interesting, or popular.
+The idea is simple: just like Mark asked the barber to "give me what Lee got", this app helps people discover and get recommendations for books, comics, and other content that others have found useful, interesting, or popular.

 ### Goal of the Project